Check your mortgage options

 40% deposit: Best rates on 60% mortgages

 Here are this month’s best first time buyer mortgage rates if you’ve got a 40% deposit and want a fixed deal.
-The tables below show the rate you’ll pay during the initial term, the fees you’ll have to pay the lender and then the monthly cost you’ll pay if you borrow £100,000 and £200,000 over a 30 year mortgage term.
+This table shows the rates, any fees you’ll have to pay and the monthly cost of borrowing £200,000 over 30 years.

 2 year fixed rate mortgage